johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 5. **Generate Audio for Symbols:**
    - Audio files (`.mp3`) are expected in `public/audio/`.
-   - Filenames should correspond to the formatted `displayName` of symbols (lowercase, spaces replaced with underscores, punctuation removed except underscore. e.g., "Get Dressed" -> `get_dressed.mp3`).
+   - Filenames should correspond to the formatted `displayName` of symbols (lowercase, spaces replaced with underscores).
    - Use the Python script: `python scripts/generate_audio.py` to attempt automatic generation using `gTTS`.
    - Verify generated files and manually create/adjust if needed.
    - Ensure you have the necessary Python dependencies installed (`pip install gTTS`).